Wigner's friend's black hole adventure: an argument for complementarity?: Introduction

-In the remainder of this work, we recap Wigner's thought experiment and present our two main protocols that combine extensions thereof with black hole physics, concluding with a discussion of these thought experiments.
+In the remainder of this work, we recap Wigner's thought experiment in \Cref{sec:WF} and present our main protocol in \Cref{sec:combining_FR_and_BH}.
+We relate to literature in \Cref{sec:literature}, and conclude by highlighting some subtleties underlying black hole puzzles.